2025 Albanian parliamentary election: Democratic Party Campaign

 The Democratic Party of Albania (PD) entered the 2025 parliamentary elections under the leadership of Sali Berisha, running as part of the Alliance for a Magnificent Albania (ASHM).
-The campaign was launched on April 11 with a rally in Tirana's Mother Teresa Square, marking the start of a month-long effort to reclaim ground lost in previous elections.
+The campaign was launched on 11 April with a rally in Tirana's Mother Teresa Square, marking the start of a month-long effort to reclaim ground lost in previous elections.

 The PD's campaign centered on themes of anti-corruption, restoring democracy, and defending the vote.
-Berisha framed the election as a battle against what he called a “regime of theft and betrayal,” accusing the ruling Socialist Party of state capture and electoral manipulation.
-The party adopted the slogan “Make Albania Great”, a deliberate echo of American populist rhetoric, and hired Chris LaCivita, a U.S. political strategist known for his work on Donald Trump’s campaigns.
-The campaign emphasized juridical independence, reversation alleged politicization of institutions, economic liberalization and support support for small businesses, protection of national idenitity and traditional values, return of the diaspora through tax reductions.
+Berisha framed the election as a battle against what he called a "regime of theft and betrayal," accusing the ruling Socialist Party of state capture and electoral manipulation.
+The party adopted the slogan "Make Albania Great", a deliberate echo of American populist rhetoric, and hired Chris LaCivita, a U.S. political strategist known for his work on Donald Trump’s campaigns.
+The campaign emphasized juridical independence, reversation alleged politicization of institutions, economic liberalization and support for small businesses, protection of national idenitity and traditional values, return of the diaspora through tax reductions.
 The party also focused on increasing the minimum pension to 200 euro a month while the minimum pension at 500 euros.

 Despite a high-profile campaign and aggressive rhetoric, the Democratic Party-Alliance for a Magnificent Albania secured 50 seats, down from 63 in 2021, marking one of its weakest performances in decades.
 The result reflected both internal fragmentation and the limited resonance of its populist messaging.
 Berisha’s continued leadership—despite international sanctions and legal controversies—remained a polarizing factor within the party and among voters.